 The latest Global Trends report by the UN's High Commissioner for Refugees contains shocking figures.
 The number of forcibly displaced people around the world has doubled in the past 10 years — to 60 million -- more than ever recorded before.
 Half of them are children.
 The world's poorest countries are bearing most of the burden, as the UN and other organizations run short of resources for humanitarian aid.
 The UN is also taking some of the blame for failing to mediate conflicts and reduce violence.
 Many member nations like things the way they are.
 Are countries in the Middle East, Africa and Southeast Asia losing a generation of children?

 Wars, Natural Disasters and a Refugee Generation

-Somini Sengupta - New York Times - @SominiSengupta, Melissa Fleming - United Nations High Commissioner for Refugees - @melissarfleming , Omer Ismail - Enough Project - @omerish, Joshua Muravchik - Johns Hopkins University - @joshuamuravchik
+Somini Sengupta - international climate reporter for the New York Times - @SominiSengupta, Melissa Fleming - United Nations High Commissioner for Refugees - @melissarfleming , Omer Ismail - Enough Project - @omerish, Joshua Muravchik - Johns Hopkins University - @joshuamuravchik